gravitational/teleport/rfd/0080-hardware-key-support.md

 We will use the [go-piv](https://github.com/go-piv/piv-go) library, which is a Golang port of Yubikey's C library [ykpiv](https://github.com/Yubico/yubico-piv-tool/blob/master/lib/ykpiv.c).
 This is the same library used by [yubikey-agent](https://github.com/FiloSottile/yubikey-agent).

 Currently, Yubikey is one of the only PIV-compatible commercial hardware keys.
 As a result, current PIV implementations like piv-go are specifically designed around Yubikey's implementation of PIV - the `libykcs11.so` module.
-While the majority of PIV is standardized, the Yubikey PIV implementation has [some extensions](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html) and other idiosyncracies which may not be standard across future PIV implementations.
+While the majority of PIV is standardized, the Yubikey PIV implementation has [some extensions](https://developers.yubico.com/PIV/Introduction/Yubico_extensions.html) and other idiosyncracies which may not be standard across future PIV implemenations.

-There is no common PIV library, so our best option is to use `piv-go` for a streamlined implementation and prepare to adjust in the future as more PIV-compatible hardware keys are released.
+There is no common PIV library, so our best option is to use `piv-go` for a streamlined implemenation and prepare to adjust in the future as more PIV-compatible hardware keys are released.
 Possible adjustments include:

 * using multiple PIV libraries to support custom PIV implementations
-* switching to a PIV library which expressly supports all/more PIV implementations
+* switching to a PIV library which expressly supports all/more PIV implemenations
 * working within a PIV library, through PRs or a Fork, to expand PIV support
 * creating our own custom PIV library which we can add custom support into as needed